vlappdev/notes/src/z-commits.md

 10 - set for deploy
 11 - added constants
-12 - added focus on input field and set arrows by sort direction
+12 - added focus on input field and set arrows by sort direction 13 - added prompt for delete and change constant variable name